 A traditional chip and pin reader is a payment gateway.
 It is the conduit between the customer's credit card and receiving funds from it into your bank account.
 In between, there is a whole lot of processing going on, and it is the same for processing payments online.

 Instead of a chip and pin reader, online, our payment gateway is purely software which takes the card details, matches them to the user and then authorises the payment at the customer's bank.
-Once payment is authorised the funds are transferred to your IMA and from there deposited into your bank account.
+Once payment is approved, the fund's transfer to your IMA and from there are deposited into your bank account.

 Why You Need A Payment Gateway

-You must conform to PCI DSS standard to run a payment gateway.
+You must conform to the PCI DSS standard to run a payment gateway.